Sluggy Freelance

 Sluggy Freelance is a long-running webcomic written and drawn by Pete Abrams.
-Starting in 1997, it is one of the oldest successful webcomics, and as of 2012 had hundreds of thousands of readers.
+It started in 1997 and is one of the oldest successful webcomics.
+As of 2012, it had hundreds of thousands of readers.
 Abrams was one of the first comic artists successful enough to make a living from a webcomic.

 While the strip began as a gag-a-day-based series in which the three main protagonists (Torg, Riff and Zoë) would stumble from one brief, bizarre, parody-centric adventure to the next, the characters and plotlines gradually became more complex and serious.
 Some critics have praised the humor of the strip and its use of subject matter not available in newspaper comics, while others have criticized the long and complex stories and continuity.

 Creation

 Sluggy Freelance started on August 25, 1997.
 In an interview, creator Pete Abrams said that he had always hoped the strip could become his full-time job, and treated it like a job from the start.
 According to Abrams, he promoted the comic to friends, at conventions, and in posts on newsgroups, and popularity came from "organic credibility".
 In the interview, Abrams said that the initial plan was to write the original characters out of the story as new ones were introduced, to keep the strip fresh, but a couple years later he found out he liked the characters so much that he stuck with them.

 In its early days, the strip was hosted on Big Panda, but today has its own website.

 In a 2007 interview Abrams would not reveal the origins for the name "Sluggy Freelance", instead joking that he couldn't hear the question and that his great-grandfather was named "Sluggy Freelance".
-According to a 2014 article in CBR, the "Mokhadun" storyline provided an in-canon explanation for the title, "which has been a source of consternation for webcomic pundits for nearly two decades".
+According to a 2014 article in Comic Book Resources, the "Mokhadun" storyline provided an in-canon explanation for the title, "which has been a source of consternation for webcomic pundits for nearly two decades".
 This relates to a god named 'Sluggy', related to main character Bun-Bun.
-The contributors-only blog operated by Abrams mentioned that the web server originally ran slowly (sluggishly).
+The donor-only blog operated by Abrams mentioned that the web server originally ran slowly (sluggishly).

 Abrams draws the strip on card stock and uses Photoshop for lettering and coloring.
 He intends the comic to end in the late 2020s.